Published: July 2016

 Professor Hanson reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $277,435 over three years to Robin Hanson (Associate Professor of Economics, George Mason University) to analyze potential scenarios in the future development of artificial intelligence (AI).
+The Open Philanthropy Project recommended a grant of $277,435 over three years to Robin Hanson (Associate Professor of Economics, George Mason University) to analyze potential scenarios in the future development of artificial intelligence (AI).
 Professor Hanson plans to focus on scenarios in which AI is developed through the steady accumulation of individual pieces of software and leads to a “multipolar” outcome (i.e. a scenario in which the control of advanced AI is distributed among multiple actors, rather than controlled by a single group, firm, or state).
 Part of this grant will pay to hire a research assistant.
 Ideally, this research will culminate in a book by Professor Hanson on the topic.

 Update: In July of 2017, we added $12,910 to the original grant amount to cover an increase in George Mason University’s instructional release costs (“teaching buyouts”).
 The “grant amount” above has been updated to reflect this.